-Long before being named as the Julys birthstone, natural rubies have mesmerized people with their deep red hue and exotic origins.
-These precious stones come in several shades of red, some with a hint of blue and others a true blood red.
-Historically, these gems have been associated with life, power and wealth.
-Believed to have protective properties and healing powers, they were once highly sought after by religious figures and royalty since first being mined in the Mogok region of Burma (now Myanmar).
-Over the centuries, these jewels have remained at the top of jewelry connoisseurs and gem lovers lists.
-Today, these gemstones continue to command prices comparable to diamonds, especially when created into stunning pieces of jewelry.
-Below are four interesting ruby facts that may surprise even the biggest colored gemstone enthusiasts.
+Long before being named July’s birthstone, rubies have mesmerized people with their deep red hue and distant origins.
+Historically, they have been associated with life, power and wealth.
+Believed to have protective properties, they were once highly sought after by religious figures and royalty since first being mined in the Mogok region of Burma (now Myanmar).
+Over the centuries, they have remained at the top of jewelry connoisseurs and gem lovers lists.
+Today, the gemstones continue to command prices comparable to diamonds.
+Below are four facts that may surprise even the biggest ruby enthusiasts.

-1. Natural rubies are believed to possess healing powers and protective properties.
+1. Rubies are believed to possess healing and protective properties.

-Since first being discovered in Burma, the valuable blood red ruby gemstone has been shrouded in folklore and superstition.
-One of the most enduring of these myths suggests that the rare stone possessed healing and protective powers.
-Legend tells that before battle, Burmese soldiers would insert rubies into their flesh, believing that this would make them invincible during battle.
-Throughout the medieval period, belief in the protective qualities of rubies persisted, and many Europeans wore some of the finest rubies to guarantee health and wisdom.
-From ancient times to the present day, rubies have been highly sought after not only for their exquisite beauty, but also for their unique energy.
+Since first being discovered in Burma, the blood-red stone ruby has been shrouded in folklore and superstition.
+One of the most enduring of these myths suggests that the stone possessed healing and protective powers.
+Legend says that before battle, Burmese soldiers would insert rubies into their flesh, believing that this would make them invincible during battle.
+Throughout the medieval period, belief in the protective qualities of rubies persisted, and many Europeans wore rubies to guarantee health and wisdom.

 Many rubies will glow when exposed to daylight.
-The effect of this red gem is not a result of their reputed mystical properties; rather, rubies contain high amounts of chromium, which gives them their saturated red appearance.
+The effect is not a result of their reputed mystical properties; rather, rubies contain high amounts of chromium, which gives them their saturated red appearance.
 Under UV light, this chromium causes rubies to appear to glow from within.
-Burmese rubies present the strongest fluorescence due to their high chromium content, and these valuable jewels will glow when exposed to even small amounts of sunlight.
-This unusual quality is unique to rubies and certainly adds another dimension of beauty and intrigue to this highly coveted and rare stone.
+Burmese rubies present the strongest fluorescence due to their high chromium content, and these gems will glow when exposed to even small amounts of sunlight.
+This unusual quality is unique to rubies and certainly adds another dimension of beauty and intrigue to this highly coveted stone.

 3. Imperfections can actually improve a ruby’s appearance.

-Unlike diamonds, small inclusions can enhance the value and beauty of a blood red ruby.
-Small silk-like fibers soften the red color of the precious stone and give it the velvety appearance that is so highly sought after.
-A lack of these small inclusions is also a tell tale sign that a red ruby has had heat treatment, since these mineral fibers disappear if the red gemstone is heated to 1800 degrees.
-Less than 1% of rubies that come to market are devoid of any type of heat treatment or enhancement, so finding a precious stone that has been certified as all natural is extremely uncommon and increases the price exponentially.
+Unlike diamonds, small inclusions can enhance the value and beauty of a ruby.
+Small silk-like fibers soften the color of the stone and give it the velvety appearance that is so highly sought after.
+A lack of these small inclusions is also a tell tale sign that a ruby has been heated, since these mineral fibers disappear if the stone is heated to 1800 degrees.
+Less than 1% of rubies that come to market are devoid of any type of treatment or enhancement, so finding a stone that has been certified as all natural is extremely uncommon and increases the price exponentially.

 These mineral inclusions also cause the asterism or “star” that is present in star sapphires and star rubies.
-When skillfully fashioned into a cabochon, the appearance of the star becomes more pronounced, resulting in a highly unique stone for those seeking untreated, fine ruby or sapphire jewelry.
+When skillfully fashioned into a cabochon, the appearance of the star becomes more pronounced, resulting in a highly unique stone for those seeking untreated rubies or sapphires.

-4. The most coveted color a red ruby can possess is known as “pigeon’s blood.”
+4. The most covet color a ruby can possess is known as “pigeon’s blood.”

 Of all the gemstones, rubies continuously attract the most mystery and intrigue.
-Their association with life and power has fascinated people for centuries and made them one of the most sought-after stones, commanding prices that overshadow even the finest diamond jewelry.
-While Burmese rubies continue to lead the market in value and quality for a colored stone, their rarity makes them increasingly difficult to find, but new sources of the natural gemstone such as Mozambique are becoming hotspots for new mines.
+Their association with life and power has fascinated people for centuries and made them one of the most sought after stones, commanding prices that overshadow even the finest diamonds.
+While Burmese rubies continue to lead the market in value and quality, their rarity makes them increasingly difficult to find, but new sources of the gemstone such as Mozambique are becoming hotspots for new mines.